varnish/Varnish-Book/varnish_book.rst

 #.
 Define functions in ``vmod_cowsay.vcc`` file
 #.
 Implement functions in ``vmod_cowsay.c`` file
 #. ``make``, ``make check`` and ``make install`` your VMOD

-..
-TODO for the author: Add:
-   #.
-Write the man pages of your VMOD as in: https://github.com/varnish/libvmod-rtstatus

 .. container:: handout